kylefox/jquery-querystring/README.md

 Tests & Contributing
 --------------------

 Testing is done with [QUnit](http://docs.jquery.com/Qunit).
 Have a look at [tests/tests.js](https://github.com/kylefox/jquery-querystring/blob/master/tests/tests.js) to learn more about the intended API.
-Running the tests (ie, opening `tests/index.html` in your browser) will give you an idea of which features remain to be implemented & clarified:
+Running the tests (ie, opening `tests/index.html` in your browser) will give you an idea of which features remain to be implemented & clarified.

+I would love help with this plugin, so please fork & submit pull requests.
+Here's an immediate hit-list of things to implement:

 * Parsing & serialization of nested objects & arrays
 * Coercion to native types (ex: Number, Boolean)
 * Handling of blank/empty values